 While a degree is not always required, many employers prefer candidates who have at least a bachelor's degree in construction management, architecture, engineering, or a related field.

-In addition to formal education, managers typically need several years of relevant work experience in the industry, such as working as a construction worker, carpenter, or electrician.
+In addition to formal education, managers typically need several years of relevant work experience in the industry, such as working as a general contractor, carpenter, or electrician.

 What kinds of jobs can you get with a construction management degree?

 The industry role in construction management varies and can include titles such as:

 - General Contractors

 - Construction Safety Manager

 - Project Management